slomit1234/LinkerLab/README.md

 2. stav avitan

 # files
-the haked binary - secret
+1.the haked binary - secret
-the hacked lib - .so.6
+2.the hacked lib - .so.6

-all source files
-The server - nserver.c
+3.The server - nserver.c
-The client - vclient.c
+4.The client - vclient.c

 # the lab